 Are you a person whose spirit for adventure can’t be contained?
 Do you want to test your own mettle?
 If yes, try going on a hiking vacation.
 Hiking involves taking a long, vigorous walk into wondrous landscapes, communing with nature and in the process, finding some inner peace.

 It can be physically demanding but the perks are totally worth it.
 There’s nothing like the feeling of being one with the elements, discovering nature’s bounty as well as your own self.
+The feeling of accomplishment when you’ve finished a hike makes the entire journey to the top worth it… even if you huffed and puffed along the way.

 Silver Hikers: It’s a Movement

 If you think that you’ll be the only “old guy” to go on a hike, you’re dead wrong.
 Take one hike and you’ll be seeing men and women over 50 tearing up the trail, climbing over rocks and gullies like they’re in their 20s or 30s.
-You might be surprised to know that silver hiking is a movement that’s gaining strength.
+You might be surprised to know that silver hiking is a movement that’s gaining popularity.
 You may even be the youngest in a silver hiking group!

 There’s no way of knowing for sure how it became a phenomenon, but we can surmise that it could be a result of a number of studies like one by the Journal of the American Medical Association (JAMA) showing the benefits of hiking for older adults.
 Even the World Health Organization recognizes hiking as a recommended physical activity as you get older.
 Hikers tend to have improved mental faculties, cardiovascular systems and stronger bones.
 Is it the fountain of youth?
 Maybe…